Malcolm Oliver Perkins

 "Rich Tan Man" was recorded by Elizabeth Orr in Newburgh, NY, and features Julie Grosche.

 "17 - 23," by Eric Laska, was recorded live June 30, 2017 at San Serriffe, Amsterdam.
 Software oscillator presets 17 - 23.
 Audio mastered by Alan Jones.
-Eric Laska is the founder and editor of Lateral Addition, a bi-yearly installment of audio material that "aspires to enrich the dialogues among contemporary practices in sound - improvisation, digital music, 'sound art,' etc. - and other areas of current media and visual arts."
-The Lateral Addition is an an inspiration to Blowout.
+Ricky Laska is the founder and editor of Lateral Edition, a bi-yearly installment of audio material that "aspires to enrich the dialogues among contemporary practices in sound - improvisation, digital music, 'sound art,' etc. - and other areas of current media and visual arts."
+The Lateral Edition is an an inspiration to Blowout.

 OOFJ is Katherine Mills Rymer and Jens Bjørnkjær who here explain and demonstrate part of the process by which they make electronic and orchestral music.